Ulikecheeseman21/Bubble-sort-visual/README.md

 Simple bubble sorting algorithm.

+No executeable file as the file is like 26MB and githib only allows 25MB uploads.
+So the .py file is linked here.
+If you can run it, Great!
+If not..
+Then get better I guess?

 Starts and allows you to control the
 - Speed of iterations
 - re randomization of the list